[HISTORY: Adopted by the Board of Commissioners of the Township of Long Beach 3-1-2013 by Ord. No. 13-05C. Amendments noted where applicable.]

-The Township of Long Beach finds it is necessary to ensure that lands, lots, buildings, premises, dwellings, and structures (hereinafter collectively "lands and structures") in the Township are free from debris, filth, brush, trash, refuse, solid waste, weeds, dead and dying trees, stumps, roots, obnoxious growths, obnoxious materials, and other discarded materials, including, but not limited to discarded furniture, appliances, and pipes (hereinafter collectively "debris") in order to protect against, remedy, and eliminate threats to persons, property, and the public health, welfare, and safety, health and fire hazards, and to protect private property rights, economic activities, and neighboring property values.
+The Township finds it is necessary to ensure that lands, lots, buildings, premises, dwellings, and structures (hereinafter collectively "lands and structures"), as well as the public rights-of-way in the streets and easements, are free from debris, filth, brush, trash, refuse, solid waste, weeds, dead and dying trees, stumps, roots, obnoxious growths, obnoxious materials, soil, sediment, and other discarded materials, including, but not limited to discarded furniture, appliances, and pipes (hereinafter collectively "debris") in order to protect against, remedy, and eliminate threats to persons, property, and the public health, welfare, and safety, health and fire hazards, and to protect private property rights, economic activities, and neighboring property values.

 The Township further finds that there are many deep spots, depressions, and holes (hereinafter collectively "depressions") on certain lands and lots in the Township, which permit the accumulation of stagnant water and debris, the existence of which poses a threat to the public health, safety, and welfare, including, but not limited to, creating fire hazards, health hazards, and providing breeding grounds for mosquitoes, flies, other insects, rodents, and vermin.

-The Township further finds that certain threats to persons and property and the public health, safety, and welfare will be abated, addressed, and remedied if the lands and structures in the Township are free from debris and depressions, both of which cause and pose threats to persons, property, and the public health, welfare, and safety, create fire and health hazards, diminish and damage private property rights, economic activities, and neighboring property values, and constitute both public and attractive nuisances.
+The Township further finds that certain threats to persons and property and the public health, safety, and welfare will be abated, addressed, and remedied if the lands and structures in the Township are free from debris and depressions, as well as graded and maintained to control soil erosion and sediment, all of which cause and pose threats to persons, property, and the public health, welfare, and safety, create fire and health hazards, diminish and damage private property rights, economic activities, and neighboring property values, and constitute both public and attractive nuisances.

 The Township designates, charges, and authorizes the Director of the Long Beach Island Health Department, a public officer of the Township designated by said Director, and other public officers that may be designated by resolution of the Board of Commissioners (hereinafter collectively "designated public officer"), as the public officer(s) charged with the authority to carry out the provisions of this ordinance.

-It shall be the duty of the owners, tenants, or persons in possession of any lands and structures in the Township to maintain those lands and structures free from debris and to keep same maintained in a clean, safe, and sanitary condition.
+It shall be the duty of the owners, tenants, or persons in possession of any lands and structures to maintain those lands and structures free from debris and to keep same maintained in a clean, safe, and sanitary condition.

-Should the owners, tenants, or persons in possession of any lands and structures in the Township unlawfully fail to maintain those lands and structures in accordance with the duties set forth herein, the designated public officer may serve notices of penalties and removal as provided herein.
+Should the owners, tenants, or persons in possession of any lands and structures fail to maintain those lands, structures, public rights-of-way, streets, and easements in accordance with the duties set forth herein, the designated public officer may serve notices of penalties and removal as provided herein.